Caleb-Gawthroupe/worknest/README.md

 # WorkNest 📚✨

-**From Idea to Classroom** - An AI-powered worksheet generator that transforms your teaching ideas into professional, ready-to-use educational materials.
+**From Idea to Classroom** - WorkNest is an AI-powered worksheet generator that turns your ideas into ready-to-use materials.

-WorkNest combines the power of Claude AI with LaTeX typesetting to create beautiful, curriculum-aligned worksheets in seconds.
-Simply describe what you need, and let AI handle the rest.

 ## 🌟 Features

-- **🤖 AI-Powered Generation**: Leverages Claude API to generate educational content tailored to your specifications
+- ** AI-Powered Generation**: Leverages Claude API to generate educational content tailored to your specifications
-- **📐 Professional LaTeX Typesetting**: Creates publication-quality worksheets with proper mathematical notation
-- **💬 Interactive Editing**: Chat with AI to refine and modify worksheets in real-time
+- ** Interactive Editing**: Chat with AI to refine and modify worksheets in real-time
-- **🎓 Grade-Specific Content**: Supports all grade levels from 1st grade through University
+- ** Grade-Specific Content**: Supports all grade levels from 1st grade through University
-- **📊 Multiple Subjects**: Math, Science, English, History, and more
+- ** Multiple Subjects**: Math, Science, English, History, and more
-- **📝 Various Worksheet Types**: Practice, Quiz, Homework, Review, and Test formats
+- ** Various Worksheet Types**: Practice, Quiz, Homework, Review, and Test formats
-- **📄 PDF Export**: Download professional PDFs ready for printing or digital distribution
+- ** PDF Export**: Download professional PDFs ready for printing or digital distribution
-- **🎨 Beautiful UI**: Modern, animated interface with smooth transitions and glassmorphism effects

 ## 🚀 Quick Start